ProfessorLeVesseur/mtssmaps/README.md

 ## Feedback and Support

-For support, suggestions, or to share your experience, please contact us at [support@mtssmaps.com](mailto:support@mtssmaps.com).
+We welcome feedback and inquiries about MTSS Maps.
+For support or to share your experience, please contact Dr. Cheyne LeVesseur at [info@mtss.ai](mailto:info@mtss.ai).